 Power cut schedule for tomorrow released

-Groups ABCDEFGHIJKLPQRSTUVW – 01 hour and 40 minutes during daytime & 01 hour and 20 minutes during the night.
+Groups ABCDEFGHIJKLPQRSTUVW – 01 hour and 40 minutes during the daytime & 01 hour and 20 minutes during the night

 See full schedule below...